Enab Baladi: Partnerships, alliances, and coalitions

-After the fall of the Assad regime
+Post-Assad

-In a 2024 interview with German cultural magazine Kulturaustausch, Enab Baladi co-founder Kholoud Helmi described the organisation’s ongoing work as an attempt to provide “an alternative to propaganda and hate” in post-conflict Syria.
-According to Helmi, the organisation’s reopening of an office in Damascus, the resumption of its print edition, and the launch of journalist-training programmes are intended to maintain a local presence and safeguard spaces for ethical reporting.
-She noted that the publication continues to face financial and operational difficulties following the withdrawal of some international donors.
-After President Trump stopped funding for Syria, Enab Baldai lost USAID-related funding, such as that from the International Research & Exchanges Board (IREX).
+In a July 2025 interview with the German cultural magazine Kulturaustausch, Enab Baladi co-founder Kholoud Helmi described the organisation's ongoing work as an attempt to provide "an alternative to propaganda and hate" in post-conflict Syria.
+According to Helmi, the organisation's reopening of an office in Damascus, the resumption of its print edition, and the launch of journalist-training programmes are intended to maintain a local presence and safeguard spaces for ethical reporting.
+She stated that Enab Baladi continued to face financial and operational difficulties following the withdrawal of some international donors.
+After President Trump halted funding for Syria, Enab Baladi lost USAID-related funding, including support from the International Research & Exchanges Board (IREX).

-Another challenge are heightened security concerns for staff.
-Not all of the editors in Turkey, Germany and elsewhere, who are part of the organization's extended team, are planning to return to Syria.
-The Ministry of Information has received copies of the newspaper, and ministers as well as other officials in the government have largely been helpful and answering most questions.
-Despite operating with what Helmi termed a “margin of freedom,” she cautioned that this situation could change if government restrictions should tighten.
+In July 2025, the staff considered safety risks when returning to Syria.
+Some of the editors in Turkey, Germany, and elsewhere outside of Syria who are part of the organization's extended team had not planned to return to Syria.
+Although the Ministry of Information had previously received copies of the newspaper, and ministers and other government officials were usually helpful in answering Enab Baladi staff questions, Helmi stated that the "margin of freedom" that the staff had might be reduced in the future by tightening government restrictions.

 Awards

-The newspaper has won two awards through its co-founders: Majd Sharbaji, who received the U.S. State Department’s Women of Courage Award, and Kholoud Helmi, who received the 2015 Anna Politkovskaya Award.
+The newspaper has won two awards through its co-founders: Majd Sharbaji, who received the U.S. State Department's Women of Courage Award, and Kholoud Helmi, who received the 2015 Anna Politkovskaya Award.